 Instead of wearing a suit and tie to your interview, you’re staring down the prospect of showing up in blue jeans and a T-shirt.
 That’s not exactly the best way to impress a potential employer and win the job.

 And if you find out a few days later that your bags have disappeared completely?
-The Chase Sapphire Reserve®’s lost baggage protection may provide up to $3,000 per person, per trip to replace any lost items.
+The Chase Sapphire Reserve®’s lost baggage protection may provide up to $3,000 per person, per trip to replace lost items (though only $500 of that total can go toward jewelry and electronics).

 Your trip to the Caribbean was going great — until you got stung by a jellyfish while snorkeling.

 The last thing you want to worry about is paying expensive medical bills if your health insurance doesn’t cover you in another country.
-The good news is some of the best travel cards (like Chase Sapphire Reserve®) offer up to $100,000 in medical evacuation insurance, which may cover healthcare-related expenses you incur during emergencies.
+The good news is some of the best travel cards (like Chase Sapphire Reserve®) offer emergency medical and/or evacuation insurance, which may cover healthcare-related expenses you incur during emergencies.

-The medical evacuation insurance may cover your trip to the nearest hospital, those hospital bills and, if necessary, your return trip to a hospital near your home.
+Emergency medical and evacuation insurance may cover your trip to the nearest hospital, those hospital bills and, if necessary, your return trip to a hospital near your home.
 Conditions apply, so consult your card issuer’s benefits guide for details.

 Most travel cards offer some form of rental car insurance.